 When we see celebrities on magazine covers or walking the red carpet, it can be easy to forget they were once ordinary folk trying to get ahead, just like everyone else.

-Way back before they could drop money on gold-plated leggings and other ridiculously rich purchases, they hustled hard and worked overtime to make ends meet.
+Way back before they could drop money on gold-plated leggings and other ridiculously rich purchases, they hustled hard and worked overtime to put money in the bank.

 Here are the strange jobs 10 stars worked before they hit it big.

 1. Brad Pitt